New Jersey

 Tobacco Use:

-- In New Jersey, 9.8% of radon tests results were at or above the action level recommended by EPA.
+- In New Jersey, 9.8% of radon test results were at or above the action level recommended by EPA.

 - It ranks 8th among all states, placing it in the above average tier.